Is a chronicle of the weeks after the 2000 U.S. presidential election and the subsequent recounts in Florida.

 - What is the Electoral College?

-- Why do we have an Electoral College and how did the Electoral College come into usage?
+- Why do we have an Electoral College and why was it considered necessary?

 - Is it possible for a president to win the popular vote but lose the election?
 How?